OleHolmNielsen/Slurm_tools/power_save/README.md

 Configure script variables
 --------------------------

-We need to configure the BMC's DNS hostname as well as the IPMI administrator username and password for the ```ipmitool``` command.
+We need to configure the BMC's DNS hostname as well as the IPMI administrator username and password for the ```ipmipower``` command.
 For security reasons the username/password should be kept in a separate file which cannot be read by normal users.
 The helper script ```ipmi_setup``` may be useful for setting up IPMI on every compute node.